vanshika105/WeatherApp/README.md

 ## Features

-- **Real-time Weather Data**: Get up-to-date weather information for any location worldwide.
+- **Real-time Weather Data**: Get up-to-date weather information for any city worldwide.
-- **Search by Location**: Enter a city name or ZIP code to get weather details for a specific area.
+- **Search by Location**: Enter a city name to get weather details for that area.
 - **Detailed Weather Information**: View temperature, humidity, wind speed, and weather conditions.
 - **User-Friendly Interface**: A clean and intuitive interface for easy navigation.
 - **Responsive Design**: Access the app on various devices, including desktop and mobile.